nrdxp/nrd.sh/content/blog/store-was-never-the-point.md

 [^nickel]: [Nickel](https://nickel-lang.org) is Tweag's configuration language, born from the Nix module-system experience: gradual typing, contracts, and merge semantics as language features rather than a library reimplemented inside a lazily evaluated DSL.
 Nothing here depends on Nickel specifically; the point is that configuration composition belongs in a language designed for it, decoupled from the build.

+[^oci]: The [OCI image specification](https://github.com/opencontainers/image-spec/blob/main/layer.md) defines a layer as a tar archive of filesystem changes, applied in sequence, with deletions encoded as whiteout files.
+Nothing in the format expresses what a layer provides, requires, or conflicts with; the final filesystem is defined operationally, by replaying the stack, and a path touched by two layers resolves to whichever was applied last.
+The layer is a diff, not a statement.

+[^bootc]: "[Git for operating system binaries](https://ostreedev.github.io/ostree/)" is OSTree's own self-description.
+The trees it commits are composed outside it, by [rpm-ostree](https://coreos.github.io/rpm-ostree/) or, increasingly, by a container build: the [bootc](https://github.com/bootc-dev/bootc) direction ships bootable systems as standard OCI images, which buys the registry ecosystem at the price of reinstating the opaque tarball layer as the unit of change.
+None of this retracts the credit given earlier: OSTree's storage layer remains the existence proof that content addressing needs no rpath rewriting.
+What it never had is composition semantics.

+[^composefs-oci]: [composefs](https://github.com/composefs/composefs)'s stated target use cases are OSTree-style deployments and OCI container storage, and [containers/storage](https://github.com/containers/storage), the layer beneath podman, already supports it as an image backend.
+Mounting a verified composition with container-native machinery is that ecosystem's own trajectory, not a detour this model asks it to take.

 [^patching]: One caveat: a package with no staged-install path (no `DESTDIR` or `--prefix` discipline) still needs a single conventional patch to add one.
 That is the only patching this model ever requires, and it is orders of magnitude less than the store-fighting patches, wrappers, and stdenv machinery it replaces.

 [^eka]: The proof of concept lives in [eka](https://github.com/ekala-project/eka).
 It is not a tool to adopt and not the intended surface; it is unstable, and it exists to prove the load-bearing result, that the atom lock, with full SAT resolution over isolated, versioned git objects, works end to end.
 That result is established; the real implementation is being built properly now.

+[^rb]: The [Reproducible Builds](https://reproducible-builds.org) project is the cross-distribution effort to make builds verifiable by independent rebuilding.
+The measured numbers for Nix come from Malka, Zacchiroli, and Zimmermann's large-scale study, ["Does Functional Package Management Enable Reproducible Builds at Scale?
+Yes"](https://arxiv.org/abs/2501.15919): rebuilding 709,816 historical nixpkgs packages (2017–2023) yielded bitwise reproducibility between 69% and 91%, trending upward, with rebuildability over 99%.
+The title's "yes" is earned, and so is the residue: input-determinism scales; bit-for-bit output identity is hostage to upstream's nondeterminism, and no store layout fixes that.

+[^nixtrust]: Nix's substitution trust is a signature on each `.narinfo`, checked against [`trusted-public-keys`](https://nix.dev/manual/nix/2.34/command-ref/conf-file#conf-trusted-public-keys); in practice most installations trust exactly one key, `cache.nixos.org-1`.
+The mechanism is real but flat: a path is either signed by a key you already trust or it isn't, with no delegation, no revocation story, and no distribution scheme for the keys themselves beyond pasting them into a configuration file.

+[^ion-config]: "This configuration" is not a comment; it is inside the hash.
+Any deviation from a package's default build configuration is normalized to a canonical form and hashed into the build's input identity, a job owned by ion, the frontend layer of the stack.
+The mechanism is deliberately boring, canonicalize and hash, and the consequence is that a hash expectation names source *and* configuration as one cryptographic statement: a package built with non-default flags is simply a different build intent, with its own identity and its own reproducibility claim.

+[^trustix]: The instinct is not new.
+[Trustix](https://github.com/nix-community/trustix) set out to bolt decentralized trust onto Nix: independent builders logging signed input-to-output hash pairs, with M-of-N agreement standing in for a trust root.
+Announced in 2020, it remains an early research demo, and the structural reason is the one this piece keeps finding: the store gives attestations nothing stable to attach to, an input hash names a recipe rather than a result, and where builds aren't reproducible the votes simply diverge, leaving policy where verification was promised.
+The right idea kept fighting the substrate.
+Here, the boundary it tried to compute after the fact is a fact the metadata carries from the start.

 [^eos-proofs]: The scheduling model, its fairness and starvation-freedom proofs (TLA+), the mechanized performance bound (Lean), and the simulation harness against real build traces live with the rest of the architecture at [github.com/axiosoph/axios](https://github.com/axiosoph/axios).